noahhefner/docovert/README.md

 ## Prerequisites

-Before you begin, you must have the following installed on your system:
+Ensure the following tools are installed:

 - Python 3.8+
 - uv